-9.3.9.
-Guidelines for event support applications
+10.3.9 Guidelines for Event Support Applications

-In addition to the guidelines outlined in 9.3.2 of this document, the provision of the following pertinent information will be required in order to assess the reputational and legal risk the City may expose itself to by partnering with an event:
+In addition to the guidelines outlined in 10.3.2 of this document, the provision of the following pertinent information will be required in order to assess the reputational and legal risk the City may expose itself to by partnering with an event:

-- 9.3.9.1.
-Company board members and the management teams experience in organising previous events. - 9.3.9.2.
-Event track record (if the event was previously organised). - 9.3.9.3.
-Any research information, including economic and environmental impact studies. - 9.3.9.4.
-Carbon footprint of the event, or an indication of measures to reduce energy demands / waste and to limit the impact on sensitive environments. - 9.3.9.5.
-Other event partners, particularly sponsors and media partners. - 9.3.9.6.
-The financial model of the event. - 9.3.9.7.
-Information on the beneficiaries of the proceeds from the event including whether the fundraising purpose of the event is for profit or not-for-profit. - 9.3.9.8.
-The City of Cape Town does not contribute financially to specific political party events.
+- 10.3.9.1.
+Company board members and the management teams experience in organising previous events. - 10.3.9.2.
+Event track record (if the event was previously organised). - 10.3.9.3.
+Any research information, including economic and environmental impact studies. - 10.3.9.4.
+Carbon footprint of the event, or an indication of measures to reduce energy demands / waste and to limit the impact on sensitive environments. - 10.3.9.5.
+Other event partners, particularly sponsors and media partners. - 10.3.9.6.
+The financial model of the event. - 10.3.9.7.
+Information on the beneficiaries of the proceeds from the event including whether the fundraising purpose of the event is for profit or not-for-profit. - 10.3.9.8.
+The City does not contribute financially to any political party events.

-9.3.10.
-Reporting
+10.3.10 Reporting

-- 9.3.10.1.
-The Events Department will provide quarterly reports to the Portfolio Committee for Tourism, Events and Marketing. - 9.3.10.2.
-Event owners, who are beneficiaries of City Event Support are required to provide the City of Cape Town with a post event report which provides actual information on tickets or entries sold (where possible), geographical information of where such sales originated, information on the participants and spectators, accommodation, transport used, a media and marketing report, economic opportunities, jobs created, event greening initiatives implemented, challenges, issues and complaints, areas of improvement.
-A report is required 30 days after the event. - 9.3.10.3.
-More detailed impact studies which may be undertaken relating to Economic Impact, Environmental Management and Social Impact can be submitted at a later stage when the studies are complete. - 9.3.10.4.
-Event owners may be requested to make a presentation to the Portfolio Committee for Tourism, Events and Marketing.
+- 10.3.10.1.
+The Events Department will provide quarterly reports to their assigned Portfolio Committee. - 10.3.10.2.
+Event owners, who are beneficiaries of City Event Support are required to provide the City with a post event report which provides actual information on tickets or entries sold (where possible), geographical information of where such sales originated, information on the participants and spectators, accommodation, transport used, a media and marketing report, economic opportunities, jobs created, event greening initiatives implemented, challenges, issues and complaints, areas of improvement.
+A report is required 90 days after the event.

+- 10.3.10.3.
+More detailed impact studies which may be undertaken relating to Economic Impact, Environmental Management and Social Impact can be submitted at a later stage when the studies are complete. - 10.3.10.4.
+Event owners may be requested to make a presentation to the Event Department's Portfolio Committee.